 Why a focus on racial equity at an herbal conference?
 The conference focuses on women’s health, from a perspective of empowerment and self love, including overcoming internalized oppression.
 For women of color, day-to-day experiences of systemic racism, micro-aggressions, and internalized oppression add up to huge health risk factors.
 Therefore, we consider the dynamics of racism an important aspect of women’s health to address, individually and colectively.

-Educational resources about understanding racism and white privilege
+Classic educational resources about understanding racism and white privilege

 "White Privilege: Unpacking the Invisible Knapsack" by Peggy McIntosh, at the SEED website: Seeking Educational Equity and Diversity